hedonistrh/beautiful-jekyll/_posts/2018-04-27-Music-Generation-with-LSTM.md

-# My Music with Deep Learning Journey (Part 1) - Music Generation with LSTM
+# My Journey to Music-Speech with Deep Learning Journey (Part 1) - Music Generation with LSTM